Vincent Hughes

-Vincent J. Hughes (born October 26, 1956) is a Democratic member of the Pennsylvania State Senate, representing the 7th District since 1994.
+Vincent J. Hughes (born October 26, 1956) is an American politician who is serving as a Democratic member of the Pennsylvania State Senate, representing the 7th District since 1994.
 Hughes previously served as a member of the Pennsylvania House of Representatives from the 190th District from 1987 to 1994.

 Early life and education

 Hughes was born in Philadelphia, Pennsylvania, to James and Ann (née Adams) Hughes.
 After attending Temple University, he worked as library administrator at the University of Pennsylvania and was an official of District Council 47 of the American Federation of State, County and Municipal Employees.

 Career

 In 1984, Hughes unsuccessfully ran for the Pennsylvania House of Representatives in the 190th District, losing to longtime incumbent James Barber in the Democratic primary.
 He challenged Barber again in 1986, and finally won the nomination.
 In the general election, he defeated his Republican opponent, Sandra R. Kellar, by a margin of 89%-11%.
 As a member of the State House, he served as chairman the Pennsylvania Legislative Black Caucus from 1991 to 1994.

 After Chaka Fattah resigned to run for the U.S. House of Representatives, Hughes was elected to succeed him as State Senator from the 7th District in a special election on November 21, 1994.
 As a member of the State Senate, he has served as Deputy Minority Whip (2005-2006), Minority Caucus Secretary (2007-2008), Minority Caucus Chair (2009-2010).
 He was elected Minority Chair of the Appropriations Committee in 2011.

 In February 2012, Hughes voted in favor of House Bill 1950.
 This bill significantly reduces the rights of municipalities to defend themselves against health risks posed by gas drilling.

 Hughes is currently the Democratic chair of the Senate Appropriations Committee.

+For the 2025-2026 Session Hughes serves on the following committees in the State Senate: